 - Technician sign off sheet

 Maintaining an accurate count of all offshore oil rig personnel is an important factor to ensure safety in the work environment.
-Rig workers can be given RFID lanyard cards that they scan when they arrive and leave offshore rigs.
+Similar to other people tracking applications using RFID, rig workers can be given RFID lanyard cards to see if they scan when they arrive and leave offshore rigs.
 Wirelessly signing into work eliminates the manual process of signing a sheet of paper regarding the beginning and ending of shifts.
-Embedding RFID tags in rig worker uniforms can allow access to rig workers with the necessary security clearance and allows managers to identify and locate personnel anywhere on the rig.
-Even in the event of muster calls, our RFID Personnel Tracking System can tally how many people are missing from the muster points in just seconds, raising the level of safety to a higher level.
+The idea of embedding RFID tags in rig worker uniforms can also be explored to allow access to rig workers with the necessary security clearance and allows managers to identify and locate personnel anywhere on the rig.
+Even in the event of muster calls, we can apply our knowledge and experience that we have gained from our experience using RFID to track people and to tally how many people are missing from the muster points in just seconds, raising the level of safety to a higher level.